David-McKenna/udpPacketManager/README.md

 - Modern C and C++ compilers with OpenMP and C++17 support (gcc/g++-9 used for development, icc/icpc-2021.01 also tested and optimal)
 - Zstandard libary/development headers (ver > 1.3, libzstd-dev on Ubuntu 18.04+, libzstd1-dev on Ubuntu 16.04, may require the restricted toolchain PPA)

 While we support both gcc and icc, they have different execution paths.
 Due to differences in the OpenMP libraries between GOMP and Intel's OpenMP, the icc code path is up to a factor of 2.5 faster in non-stokes processing methods and advised as the compiler as a result.
-Some sample execution times for working on a 600 second block of compressed data using an Intel Xeon Gold 6130
+Some sample execution times for working on a 600 second block of compressed data using an Intel Xeon Gold 6130 on version 0.2.
 ```
 icc-2021.01, mode 11: 	Total Read Time:        152.96          Total CPU Ops Time:     18.11
 icc-2021.01, mode 100:	Total Read Time:        151.91          Total CPU Ops Time:     16.01